underworldcode/UWGeodynamics/docs/source/User Guide.rst

   >>> rh = GEO.ViscousCreepRegistry()
   >>> material.viscosity = 30 * rh.Gleason_and_Tullis_1995

-The user can of course define its own rheology.
+The user can of course define their own ViscousCreep rheology.

 .. code:: python